-Glimpses of Textiles in Old Novels
+Glimpses of Textiles in Old Novels, Part Two

 In my last few posts, I have told about some great textiles I came across at a local antique show.
 The nice lady in the booth with the quilt top told me she… Continue reading